janabxii99/FlipGame/README.md

 # Flip

-Description:
-The name of the Game is FLIP.
 This flipping card game is a fast-paced memory challenge where players can turn over as many cards as they want in a limited amount of time.
 The goal is simple: tap on the cards and flip them over.
 However, there is a twist – the cards return to their original state after a short period of time, adding a new challenge to the game.